Fishing Oxygen Systems Rules of the Oxygen Road

-Special fire safety rules do apply for “Oxygen-enriched” and “Oxygen-rich” areas inside all boat livewells and bait tank gas space environments that contain 24% – 100% oxygen.
-Ambient air contains < 21% oxygen/79% Nitrogen gas.
-These rules also apply should oxygen gas accidently escaping into boat lockers, boat bilges, battery boxes or all boat compartment, wiring chases on a boat.
+Special fire safety rules that apply to “Oxygen-enriched” and “Oxygen-rich” areas inside all boat livewells and bait tank gas space environments that contain 24% – 100% oxygen.
+Ambient air contains <21% oxygen/79% Nitrogen/<1.0% trace gases.
+These rules also apply should oxygen gas accidently escape into and contaminate a boats bilge, battery box or any other compartment containing live electricity in or on a boat.
 These special rules do not apply to ambient air environments that ARE NOT OXYGEN-ENRICHED OR OXYGEN-RICH.

 All mechanical aeration devices and livewell pumps that entrain ambient air via venture device or water pumps that have air leaks on the inlet side of the water pump can supersaturate livewell water with Nitrogen can supersaturate the water and fish’s blood with Nitrogen gas causing Pop-Eye and gas embolism.
 Nitrogen gas supersaturation is a serious condition that can also affect SCUBA divers breathing air at depth… it’s called the Bends.